salottodev/bisq-mobile/bisqapps/README.md

 We follow Bisq standard guidelines for contributions, fork + PR, etc. Please refer to [Contributor Checklist](https://bisq.wiki/Contributor_checklist)

+We are currently working in the project definition and Github issues will soon be available for contributors to pick what would they like to help with.
+Stay tuned for updates.

-Follow along to learn how to run this project.
+For now follow along to learn how to run this project.
 If you are a mobile enthusiast and feel driven by Bisq goals, please reach out!

 ### Project dev requirements